Matthewcs142/python-projects/README.txt

   Description:
    This is the first gui I have ever created.
 It is a small, very basic, gui made with the tkinter libarary as part of a video based coding course posted on YouTube by FreeCodeCamp at this url: https://www.youtube.com/watch?v=YXPyB4XeYLA
    Since the code contained in this file is the for the very first gui I have ever written, and the first time I have ever used the tkinter library, it is not the cleanest code in the world; however, I did use comments to try to make it a bit cleaner than it otherwise would have been.

+Sixth commit:
+  Date of commit:
+    10/30/20
+  Files committed:
+    first_calculator.py
+  Description:
+    This is a basic calculator created in python using the tkinter library.
+The calculator is capable of performing addition, multiplication, subtraction, and addition.
+Created as part of tkinter course posted on YouTube by FreeCodeCamp at this url: https://www.youtube.com/watch?v=YXPyB4XeYLA